-When we pre-bake the crust we help that bottom crispen up and not get soggy.
+When we pre-bake the crust we help the bottom crispen up and not get soggy.
 Soggy pizza crusts are the WORST.
-Don't add those toppings straight to the dough...bake the dough first.
+Don’t add those toppings straight to the dough…bake the dough first.

-Giving frozen bread dough a brushing of olive oil mixed with a bit of seasonings before pre-baking results in AMAZING flavor and a crispier crust.
+Giving frozen bread dough a brushing of olive oil mixed with a bit of seasoning before pre-baking results in AMAZING flavor and a crispier crust.
 I pinky swear-you need to try this!

 The cheese you buy in the store that comes already shredded needs to be mixed with a bit of flour to keep it from clumping in the bags.
 That flour, however, reduces all that good meltiness you want on pizza.
 Shredding your own results in melty cheese and perfect pizza!

-SECRET #4: Finish the baking at a high heat.
+SECRET #5: Finish the baking at high heat.